WPChill/modula-lite/README.txt

 7. Admin panel with Material design

 == Changelog ==

+= 2.0.2 =
+* Changed strings

+= 2.0.1 - 12.17.2018 =
+* Major Update
+* Build Custom Grids - Take full control of your galleries.
+* New Admin Interface - For a more intuitive user interface, we’ve blended Modula right into WordPress.
+* Drag & Drop to Upload Images
+* Guidelines to Help You Make the Perfect Gallery (edited)
+* Preview your Gallery Without the Hassle

 = 1.3.7 =
 * fixed dismiss button from beta testing notice.